-The Salt Skimmer is an amazing top water lure.
-I personelly have the ‘Mullet’ and the ‘Cotton Candy although this version has a different tougher finish the the Cotton Candy Komomo II.
+The Salt Skimmer is an excellent topwater lure.
+I have the ‘Mullet’ and the ‘Cotton Candy although this version has a different stricter finish than the Cotton Candy Komomo II.

-In the video above this is the “Salt Skimmer’ doing the business.
-That session was in the daytime and for our neck of the wood great conditions.
-The two fish tells me that this was probably a large shoal of schoolies chasing after baitfish.
-They were obviously attacking everything that moves that day.
-Personally, I have never caught two fish on one lure, that was the Bassman filming that video with his headcam.
+In the video above, this is the “Salt Skimmer’ doing the business.
+That session was in the daytime and for our neck of the woods, excellent conditions.
+The two fish tell me that this was probably a large shoal of schoolies chasing after baitfish.
+They were attacking everything that moved that day.
+I have never caught two fish on one lure; that was the Bassman filming that video with his headcam.

-Again, not the heaviest of lures but still casts better than the Komomo II.
-Yes, I know they are two different types of lures I’m just saying.
+Again, not the heaviest of lures, but it still casts better than the Komomo II.
+Yes, I know they are two different types; I’m just saying.
 I think that most surface lures seem to cast better anyway.
 Some are pigs like the Duo Realis but generally, they cast well.
-As for weight, I have been using the 16-gram version although there is another 21g version.
+As for weight, I have been using the 16-gram version, although there is another 21-gram version.

-A ‘Walk the Dog’ action is preferred for the ‘Salt Skimmer’.
+A ‘Walk the Dog’ action is preferred for the ‘Salt Skimmer‘.
 Just a slow retrieve with the rod tip high, gently tapping away should have that ‘Salt Skimmer’ dancing with joy.
-This is when it pays to have a quality lightweight lure rod.
-Generally, I have noticed the more you pay the lighter the rod seems to be.
-Don’t get me wrong, the cheaper rods will still get the same results.
-It’s just easier to keep tapping away for longer periods with a lighter rod.
+It pays to have a quality lightweight lure rod.
+Generally, I have noticed the more you pay, the lighter the rod seems to be.
+Don’t get me wrong; the cheaper rods will still get the same results.
+It’s just easier to keep tapping away for more extended periods with a lighter rod.

 - Cotton Candy

-There are two different types of ‘Salt Skimmer’ (that I was’nt aware of) there is a silent version and the other one which rattles.
-I would only use the rattling one because that is one of the things that can attract the bass.
-Even more so for surface lure fishing.
-I can imagine using the silent model when the water is like a mill pond.
+There are two different types of ‘Salt Skimmer’ (that I wasn’t aware of): a silent version and the other one that rattles.
+I would only use the rattling one because that is one of the things that can attract the bass, even more so for surface lure fishing.
+I can imagine using the silent version when the water is like a millpond.

-I am not the greatest surface lure fisherman, so maybe the rattle doesn’t really make that much difference, however, when the water is choppy it must be harder for the bass to spot the lure.
-This is when a good rattle would come into play.
+I am not the most excellent surface lure fisherman, so maybe the rattle doesn’t make that much difference.
+However, when the water is choppy, it must be more challenging for the bass to spot the lure.
+So something with a good rattle would come into play and be more effective.

 IMA KOMOMO SF125

 This great lure is like the Komomo II big brother.
-The Komomo SF125 is slimmer looking and has 3 treble hooks to hook that beast of a bass.
-I would prefer just the two hooks but can’t complain I will still use continue.
+The Komomo SF125 is slimmer looking and has three treble hooks to hook that beast of a bass.
+I prefer just the two hooks, but I can’t complain; I will continue to use them.
 It’s just less hassle with just the two hooks like the Komomo II.
-This slim lure comes in a number of classic pattern such as:
+This slim lure comes in several classic patterns such as: